-Unlike Pelagius, Augustine came to Rome in his twenties.
-He was raised a Christian in North Africa.
+Augustine was raised a Christian in North Africa.
 He was a professor of rhetoric, i.e. pubic speaking, but he had abandoned his youthful Christianity, and taken a mistress.
 He was controlled by lust.

 After a few years he moved to Milan in Northern Italy.
 There the preaching of Bishop Ambrose (340-97) began to influence him.
 Slowly and increasingly, Augustine felt great conviction, but for him Christianity seemed impossible.
 How could he let Ambrose baptize him?
 Since his youth, sexual lust had dominated his life.
 To Augustine, chastity and sexual purity seemed utterly unrealistic.
 He felt hopeless.

 At the depth of his despair he was sitting in a garden when he heard a child’s voice over the garden wall, “Pick up and read.
 Pick up and read.”
 A scroll containing Paul’s letter to the Romans was nearby, so he picked it up.
 His eyes randomly fell on Romans 13:13-14.

 “Not in orgies and drunkenness, not in sexual immorality and sensuality…But put on the Lord Jesus Christ and make no provision for the flesh, to gratify its desires.”